skypilot-org/skypilot/docs/source/reference/kubernetes/multi-kubernetes.rst

 Set Up Credentials for Multiple Kubernetes Clusters
 ---------------------------------------------------

 To work with multiple Kubernetes clusters, you need to ensure you have the necessary credentials for each cluster.
-To get it work with SkyPilot, you don't have to do any additional setup than having those credentials in your local ``~/.kube/config`` file.
+Check that your local ``~/.kube/config`` file has the credentials for each cluster.
+For setting up clusters and their credentials, see :ref:`kubernetes-setup-deploy`.

 For example, a ``~/.kube/config`` file may look like this: